CHAPTER 3: JAKE

 Cesar nods, “so you haven’t decided for sure then?”

 I shake my head, but I know Cesar can see it--the look in my eyes that says I will not change my mind with or without my family’s support.
-He is the closest thing to a brother I’d ever had and since he'd come to live in our guest house with his mother, where I went, he'd gone.
-When it was time for college, my mother had a scholarship fund established at Hurst, so Cesar could get a full ride to the culinary arts school of his choice, but we are still handing out four-year scholarships to three Hurst families each year, nearly a decade later.
+He is the closest thing to a brother I’d ever had and since he'd come to live in our guest house with his mother; where I went, he'd gone.
+When it was time for college, my mother had a scholarship fund established at Hurst with the motive of giving Cesar a full ride to the culinary arts school of his choice, but we are still handing out four-year scholarships to three Hurst families each year, nearly a decade later.

-Cesar turns to see what I’m looking at-- his dark brows lifting in surprise over the girl.
+Cesar turns to see where my attention has gone-- his dark brows lifting in surprise over the girl.
 She is searching for something in her bag, her glossy brown hair a pool around her shoulders, the heavy fringe of lash a dramatic swoop across her pale skin.
 “Know her?”

 I take a huge bite of my omelet and talk around it.
-“She saw me skipping the line and looked like she had a few choice words she wanted to hurl at me.”
+“She saw me skipping to the front of the line and looked like she had a few choice words she wanted to hurl at me.”